fpozzana/SelectionSort/README.md

 ## Tools

-For this porject the following tools were used
+For this project the following tools were used
 - Keil µVision 4 - ARM